 A person’s emergency fund is more important than paying off all his or her debts.

 Without the emergency fund, a financially solvent person would be paying off his debts with all his net cash flows and one hospital emergency, and he would have to turn to his credit card or other family members for help.

 An emergency fund of $3000 helps a lot, even if it is not the full amount we usually recommend.

-To find out how an emergency fund works and how to build it up, you can read this comprehensive guide that I wrote.
+You can read this comprehensive guide that I wrote to find out how an emergency fund works and how to build it up.

-A person that achieves Financial Stability tends to have achieve Financial Solvency as well.
+A person that achieves Financial Stability tends to have achieved Financial Solvency as well.

 Stage 3: Debt Freedom

 Debt Freedom is achieved when a person can pay off all his or her debts.